U.D. Oliveirense (basketball)

-União Desportiva Oliveirense, commonly known as Oliveirense Basquetebol or simply Oliveirense, is a basketball team based in Oliveira de Azemeis, Portugal.
+União Desportiva Oliveirense, commonly known as Oliveirense Basquetebol or simply Oliveirense, is a professional basketball team based in Oliveira de Azemeis, Portugal.
 It plays in Portuguese LPB.
-The team has won two Portuguese Championships, one Portuguese Cup, two Portuguese Supercups and five League Cups.
+The team has won two Portuguese championships, one cup, two supercups and five league cups.
 The team is a part of the parent football club U.D.
 Oliveirense.

-The last time the club competed in Europe was in the 2003–04 season, when it played in the FIBA Europe League.
+In the 2003–04 season, it played in the FIBA Europe League.

 History

 Since its beginning, Oliveirense Basquetebol was a powerhouse in the Portuguese basketball field.
 In its year of creation, due to the disbanding of the ARCA (Associação Recreativa e Cultural de Azeméis), Oliveirense won the 3rd Division Title, rising to a more competitive 2nd Division.

 However, the 2nd Division crumbled to the power of the Oliveirense players, who claimed their second National Title in two years.
 The rugged battle between the Oliveirense Basquetebol and the main powerhouses of Portuguese basketball was now underway, as the team faced big names, such as S.L.
 Benfica and FC Porto.

-Once again, surprises were installed.
-With a brand new team and a new coach, Oliveirense did not do so well in its first season in the Portuguese LCB, however they were able to maintain their position and would later become, probably, the most powerful squad in Portuguese basketball history.

 Years later, with the signing of Henrique Vieira as a coach, the 3-point expert Brian Crabtree as player, Oliveirense was the most dominant team in Portuguese basketball.
 During their Golden Years, Oliveirense won many of their palmares.
 They are, probably, the only team to have won all the National Titles except the Portuguese Championship.
 Their heated rivalry with Portugal Telecom, who made a three-peat always beating Oliveirense, had names such as Luís Magalhães and the center Jean-Jacques, which there were claims that referees where too scared to call a foul on Jean-Jacques, due to him being a physical specimen.

 Finally, Oliveirense was able to defeat Portugal Telecom for the Portuguese Basketball Super Cup.
 Oliveirense represented the Portugueses Basketball National Cup, which they won the season before and Portugal Telecom, of course, represented the LCB Champion.

 With three years in the Championship Finals, they were defeated all three times by the squad of Portugal Telecom.
 At the end of the last season championship win, Portugal Telecom disbanded through the will of the main shareholder, Portugal Telecom Comunicações.